-PointsBet sportsbook offers Pennsylvania sports bettors the opportunity to place traditional sports bets, or to try out its exclusive PointsBetting wagering system.
-Sign up with PointsBet today and get five second-chance bets worth a maximum of $250.
-You do not need to enter a PointsBet Pennsylvania promo code.
+PointsBet Sportsbook offers Pennsylvania sports bettors the opportunity to place traditional sports bets or try out its exclusive PointsBetting wagering system.
+Sign up with PointsBet today and get a welcome bonus worth up to $1,000, no PointsBet Pennsylvania promo code is required.

 Along with a new and distinctive way to bet, the sportsbook also offers one of the most responsive apps in the industry and a super speedy desktop site.
 This page covers the promotions you can find at PointsBet, how to sign up, and what you can expect from the sportsbook app, along with information on the bets you’ll be able to place and options you’ll have for managing your money.

 We’ll start with the sportsbook’s welcome offer for new customers.
-Read on for more details about how you can try out PointsBet Sportsbook with up to $250 in second-chance bets.
+Read on for more details about how PointsBet will give new customers a distinct $1,000 welcome offer.

 You do not need a PointsBet bonus code to claim the $1,000 welcome bonus in September.
 After creating your new account, you’ll receive one second-chance bet daily for ten days.
 If any or all qualifying bets lose, PointsBet will refund you with a single-use bonus bet.